Issues We Treat

 Is depression therapy effective?

 Yes — depression is one of the most treatable mental health conditions.
 Research consistently shows that psychotherapy, particularly when matched to the underlying causes of depression, produces significant and lasting improvement in the majority of people.
-Many people find that therapy not only lifts the depression but gives them a different relationship with themselves and their emotional life.

 How long does depression therapy take?